hartwigmedical/hmftools/sv-linx/README.md

 ##### Special considerations for extrachromosomal DNA (ecDNA)
-ecDNA ( or double minutes) and the SVs contained within them are subject to special chaining rules in LINX.
+ecDNA ( or double minutes) and the SVs contained within them are subject to special chaining rules in Linx.
 They are therefore identified prior to chaining.
 The key principle used to identify ecDNA is to look for high JCN junctions adjacent to low copy number regions which can be chained into a closed or predominantly closed loop.

-LINX use the following algorithm to identify ecDNA
+Linx use the following algorithm to identify ecDNA
 - Identify candidate ecDNA clusters: the cluster contains at least 1 non deletion junction with one breakend with a JCN > 5 AND at least 2.3x the adjacent major allele copy number.
 For clusters with maxJCN < 8, or if the only candidate DM variant is a single duplication, then the JCN of all candidate breakends must be at least 2.3x the adjacent major allele copy number
 - Find all other potential ecDNA junctions in candidate clusters: any variant with JCN > max(5,25% of max ecDNA candidate JCN) and >2x the adjacent major allele copy number is classed as a candidate ecDNA junction.
-- Attempt to chain candidate ecDNA junctions into closed segments: LINX tries to chain the identified candidate ecDNA junctions both with uniform and variable junction copy number and chooses the chain with the most closed segments
+- Attempt to chain candidate ecDNA junctions into closed segments: Linx tries to chain the identified candidate ecDNA junctions both with uniform and variable junction copy number and chooses the chain with the most closed segments
 - Determine whether chained ecDNA junction meets ecDNA criteria: All of the following criteria must be met either for a closed loop or for the all the DM candidate variants as a whole if a closed loop cannot be formed:
   - At least one pair of breakends must be chained to form a closed segment (ignoring non overlapping deletion junctions)
   - Either a complete closed chain is formed or the number of closed breakends must be at least double the number of open breakends.
 If the max ecDNA candidate JCN < 8, then the entire chain MUST be closed.
   - The total length of closed segments must be > 1500 bases.
 If the cluster includes only closed segments enclosed by adjacent single or inferred breakends on both sides, then at least one closed segment must have Purple depthWindowCount > 5
   - The sum of the JCN from foldbacks in the cluster + the sum of JCN of junctions from regions internal to the ecDNA segment bounds to regions external (excluding assembled templated insertions) + the maximum JCN of any single or inferred breakend (excluding proximate pairs of clustered breakends with opposite orientation) on closed segments  + 4 < reference JCN of DM.
 This rule is intended to ensure that the JCN of the DM could not have been achieved via amplification in a linear chromosome.

-If LINX determines that an ecDNA event has occurred using the above criteria, it will retain and annotate the ecDNA chaining.
+If Linx determines that an ecDNA event has occurred using the above criteria, it will retain and annotate the ecDNA chaining.
 Other junctions in the cluster with both breakends fully contained within a closed ecDNA segment are then only allowed to link to other variants within the ecDNA OR to the ecDNA forming variants.
 These links are likely lower JCN disruptions which occurred after the ecDNA was first replicated are present on a subset of the ecDNA.

 ##### Special considerations for clusters with 2 inversions or 2 translocations

 Chains consisting of 2 inversions or 2 translocations that do not meet the criteria for ecDNA are common.
 Where the breakends overlap they may have multiple plausible paths, in each case either forming a reciprocal inversion / translocations or a deletion / duplication with templated insertion.
-In cases where breakends cannot be phased, LINX can not uniquely distinguish between these 2 scenarios.
-LINX implements the following heuristics to attempt predict the event type:
+In cases where breakends cannot be phased, Linx can not uniquely distinguish between these 2 scenarios.
+Linx implements the following heuristics to attempt predict the event type:

 For a pair of translocations:
 - If the breakends face away from each other or are cis-phased on both chromosomes, then resolve as RECIP_TRANS (no chaining)